-One of the best ways to make your rewards program memorable is through effective branding.
-Incorporating your brand’s colours, logos, and product images is a great place to start, but you can go even further by considering how you’ve named your program’s currency.
+Since we’ve already talked at length about how to name your rewards program, I’m going to focus on the importance of creatively naming your program’s currency.
 Calling your loyalty points “points” puts your program in danger of becoming generic, leaving your brand at risk of flying under your customers’ radar.

 Without further ado, let’s see who made the cut.